 Bitcoin ETFs: Somewhere Between The Lines

-There are currently several popular Bitcoin-tracking ETFs in Canada and Latin America — and a number of U.S. firms have applied to the Security and Exchange Commission (SEC) to list and trade BTC ETFs on U.S. exchanges.
+There are currently several popular Bitcoin-tracking ETFs in Canada and Latin America — and several U.S. firms have applied to the Security and Exchange Commission (SEC) to list and trade BTC ETFs on U.S. exchanges.
 These funds would enable American investors to gain financial exposure to crypto through their brokerage accounts without directly buying or managing the bitcoin themselves.

 Why are ETFs important?